Staphylea - Bladdernut: Planting and Cultivation

 Propagation of the False Pistachio

 The heel cutting method works best.
-You can choose when to do it: in spring (herbaceous cutting), in summer (semi-hardwood cutting) or in winter (hardwood cutting).
+You have a choice of timing: in spring (herbaceous cutting), in summer (semi-hardwood cutting), or in winter (hardwood cutting).

 → To learn all about the different types of cuttings, read Alexandra’s advice.